Home for the unexpected.

 Why a trickster space?

 Too often, humans strategize their well-being by denying the difficult and unsightly.
 They fall under the tempting spell of Perfection.
 This causes an incredible amount of avoidable suffering on top of the standard regulation dose of unavoidable suffering in a human life.
-Not to mention, an unreasonable amount of fiendish, subconscious reactivity.
 Trickster Space normalizes— and at times, celebrates— the difficulties that define our humanity on planet Earth.
 Here, our shortcomings are a part of the puzzle.

 “Many native traditions held clowns and tricksters as essential to any contact with the sacred.
 People could not pray until they had laughed, because laughter opens and frees from rigid preconception.
 Humans had to have tricksters within the most sacred ceremonies for fear that they forget the sacred comes through upset, reversal, surprise.
 The trickster in most native traditions is essential to creation, to birth.”